azsk/AzTS-docs/Control coverage/Feature/CloudService.md

 Encrypt data in transit for Cloud service role

 ### Rationale
 Use of HTTPS ensures server/service authentication and protects data in transit from network layer man-in-the-middle, eavesdropping, session-hijacking attacks.

 ### Control Spec

 > **Passed:**
-> No active non SSL enabled input endpoints for all the roles in cloud service.
+> No active non-SSL enabled input endpoints for all the roles in cloud service.
 >
 > **Failed:**
-> Active non SSL enabled input endpoints are present for any of the roles in cloud service.
+> Active non-SSL enabled input endpoints are present for any of the roles in cloud service.
 >
 ### Recommendation